 I’d have to agree.
 The story was creative beyond my wildest imaginings but grounded with its possibilities.
 From myth to fable, Gaimen tips his hat to great literature and all done through the eyes of a seven-year-old.

-Even though the novel is portrayed through a young character, I felt honoured to recollect the vivid imaginings and scary possibilities of being vulnerable and at the mercy of adults.
+Even though the novel is portrayed through a young character, I felt honored to recollect the vivid imaginings and scary possibilities of being vulnerable and at the mercy of adults.
 I think that’s what resonated most with me.

 I’m set on having all of Gaiman’s novels for my collection.
-My local bookshop is set to become one of my favourite places.
+My local bookshop is set to become one of my favorite places.
 The only trouble is, where am I going to keep all my books.
 I’ll add a library/office to my wish list.

 What author have you discovered that surprised and delighted you?
 Do you have a story of random kindness?
 Share them with me – I’d love to hear about it.